covr-care/csv-interview/README.md

 ## Part One - Parsing

-We would like you to take `example.csv` that we provide and parse out the contents of the file into a structured data format.
+We would like you to take `example.csv` and parse out the contents of the file into a structured data format.

 ## Part Two - Grouping